Meeds-io/whitepaper/en/2-deeds.md

 Where :

 - $A$ = _Activity_ - total number of actions accumulated by users within the Hub over the week.
-(On a Hub, each action is converted into engagement points, some actions weighting more than others.
+(On a Hub, each user action is converted into engagement points, some actions weighting more than others.
 At the index level, all actions are linearized).
 - $U$ = _Engaged users_ - users that contributed to points during the week, by at least one action.
 - $E_d$ = _Engagement rate of the hub_ - actions per user ($A/U$)
 - $E_w$ = _Average engagement rate_ of all active Hubs in the WoM.